Apple iPhone sales drop more than forecast, revenue falls for third straight quarter

 Wearables revenue: $8.28 billion versus $8.38 billion expected ($8.08 billion in Q3 2022)

-“We are happy to report that we had an all-time revenue record in Services during the June quarter, driven by over 1 billion paid subscriptions, and we saw continued strength in emerging markets thanks to robust sales of iPhone,” said CEO Tim Cook.
+“We are happy to report that we had an all-time revenue record in Services during the June quarter, driven by over 1 billion paid subscriptions, and we saw continued strength in emerging markets thanks to robust sales of iPhone,” Cook said in a statement.

-iPhone sales account for about half of the company’s overall revenue.
-The quarterly report arrived just weeks ahead of Apple’s new hardware lineup, including the iPhone 15 and the next slate of smartwatches.
+Apple's earnings, which arrived alongside Amazon's results on Thursday, round out the quarterly reports from the major tech companies which featured better-than-expected results from Meta (META) and Alphabet (GOOG, GOOGL) and a revenue miss from Microsoft last week.

-Apple’s earnings, which arrived alongside Amazon’s, round out the quarterly reports from the major tech companies, following better-than-expected results from Meta (META) and Alphabet (GOOG, GOOGL) and a revenue miss from Microsoft last week.
 The tech sector has surged this year, riding optimism on cutting-edge AI technology, the resiliency of online advertising, and growth in cloud services.
 After wrapping up July, the tech-heavy Nasdaq Composite (^IXIC) won its fifth straight month of gains, and is up almost 40% for the year.

 Hamza Shaban is a reporter for Yahoo Finance covering markets and the economy.
 Follow Hamza on Twitter @hshaban.